apigear-io/template-qtcpp/docs/docs/features/mqtt.md

 #### Use `MqttHello`

-As mentioned earlier you an adapter of QtMqtt (with protcol and network layer implementation), here provided by a `ApiGear::Mqtt::Client`.
-All you need to do is to pass this Client to your Interface Client Adapter, and request connecting to host when it is convenient for you.
+MqttHello is an adapter of QtMqtt (with protcol and network layer implementation), here provided by a `ApiGear::Mqtt::Client`.
+All you need to do is to pass the `ApiGear::Mqtt::Client` to your Interface Client Adapter, and request connecting to host when it is convenient for you.

 ```cpp
     // Create a client and make a connection